Trees for the Troops

 - If there ever was a person who is considered a connector, then Jim Adelis certainly fits the bill.
 He was the person who listened to my Dad that one day and made the phone call to his connections at DHL.
 He is also the person who started the organization "Citizens for Soldiers in Service."
 Without him, I would not be writing this email today and sending you the pictures of the soldiers receiving the trees.
 He is a true friend.

 - And last, but certainly not least, Cathy O'Reilly.
 She is the unsung hero who doesn't get enough credit.
 Cathy and her staff at DHL, really do all the hard work.
 Cathy works tirelessly to make sure all these trees and packages are sent to the proper units within the US Military.
 The work it takes her and the staff to get these things sent into a war zone still amazes me.
-I am proud to know her, and consider her my friend.
+I am proud to know her and consider her my friend.
 If anybody deserves accolades, she is the one.
 I also know that without the generosity and hard work of her company, DHL, then this wouldn't happen.

 Over the years the media attention for this event has been tremendous.
-It is something that my family and I had felt very uncomfortable about, because we never want people to feel that we are doing this for the glory.
+It is something that my family and I had felt very uncomfortable about because we never want people to feel that we are doing this for the glory.
 I made mention of this to General Colt of the US Army the 3rd year our group was sending the trees over, and he told me to never feel uncomfortable about getting attention for such a great cause.
 He said he wanted Trees for Troops to be seen all over the country, so not only will the Military know we are supporting them but also their families.
 General Colt felt that if people across the country saw what we were doing, it would make others join in and participate.
 He said it was great for morale and a call to action for all US Citizens to do something to support the men and women who serve our great Nation.
-After that conversation I felt different about the cameras at our store.
+After that conversation, I felt different about the cameras at our store.

-For all of you reading this email that have participated in any way over the years, please enjoy the pictures of your hard work.
-Without you this may never have happened.
+For all of you reading this email that has participated in any way over the years, please enjoy the pictures of your hard work.
+Without you, this may never have happened.
 I also want to thank our first responders who help us every year at this event.
-Members of the NYPD, Port Authority Police, FDNY, Nassau County Police Dept and Local Police Forces and Oceanside Fire Dept help every year in this great cause and we know you are the first line of defense for our country.
+Members of the NYPD, Port Authority Police, FDNY, Nassau County Police Dept, and Local Police Forces and Oceanside Fire Dept help every year in this great cause and we know you are the first line of defense for our country.
 As you look through the pictures, you will see all of us smiling and having a great time--which we certainly did.
 We must not forget that there are many men and women who are in harm's way every day as they serve our country.
 Let's keep this in perspective--and keep them in our thoughts as we enjoy our holiday season at home with our families.